laravel-streams/streams-core/docs/basics/addons.md

 	addon-folder/composer.json
 	addon-folder/src/AddonClass.php

-The `composer.json` is only *required* to provide an autoloading definition for it's addon:
+The `composer.json` is only *required* to provide an autoloading definition for it's addon.

 	{
 	    "autoload": {